boon-teck/Snakey/README.md

 # Snakey
-Revitalising a retro snake game on Nokia phones.
+Revitalising a retro competitive snake game into a game meant for chilling and deep thoughts.

 # Gameplay
 I'm sure this needs no introduction but just in case:

-  Hunt the randomly generated food as a snake.
+  Hunt the randomly generated "rays of joy" as a Snakey.

   Control the gameplay with the arrow keys.

-  The more food you eat, the higher points you get.

   Game ends when you crash into yourself.

-  Beat the highscore and get on the leaderboard.

 # Technologies employed